1-max-1/arcady-door-lock/README.md

 This project is an electromechanical door lock, powered by an esp32 and a couple of servos.

 A touchscreen is used to direct the microcontroller to lock and unlock the door.
 Unlocking requires a passcode to be entered.
 Servo motors on the other side of the door turn gears connected to the lock.

-When not in use the gears are not engaged, meaning the lock can still be used with the key as normal.
+The gears are mounted on a swinging arm so that they are only engaged during the process of locking and unlocking.
+This allows the lock to still be used normally with a key, without encountering the resistance of permanent gears.
+Additionally, the arm removes the limiting factor of the maximum servo rotation, as I can swing the arm out of the way, rotate the gear servo backwards, then swing the arm back in and continue turning the lock.

 |                                      |                                                    |
 | ------------------------------------ | -------------------------------------------------- |